Zeeking99/Zeeking99/README.md

 # Hi there. 👋

-I'm Zeeshan, a Cybersecurity Student, Linux Enthusiast and a Programmer.
+I'm Zeeshan, a Cybersecurity Engineer, Linux Enthusiast and a Programmer.

 ---